 A PDF list of all conditions can be found below.

-Newborn bloodspot screening is organised within the hospital or by a midwife shortly after birth.
-Parents (or guardian) will be asked to give their written consent prior to the test.
+Newborn bloodspot screening is organised within the hospital (or at home) by a midwife, 48-72 hrs after birth.
+Parents will be asked to give written consent prior to testing.
+A nurse or midwife will collect a few drops of blood onto a screening card (sometimes called a Guthrie card) by pricking the baby’s heel.
+Screening is voluntary, but highly recommended.

 - Newborn Bloodspot Screening - Arabic